cfpb/django-flags/docs/settings.md

 Default: `True`

-If this setting is `True` Django-Flags will log all flag state checks that evaluate to True.
+If this setting is `True` Django-Flags will log all flag state checks with how the conditions were evaluated.
 These will appear in the log file like:

 ```
-INFO:flags.sources:Flag MY_FLAG evaluated to True by boolean condition.
+INFO:flags.sources:Flag MY_FLAG evaluated False with conditions: boolean (False).
-INFO:flags.sources:Flag MY_FLAG evaluated to True by boolean, path matches conditions.
+INFO:flags.sources:Flag MY_FLAG evaluated True with conditions: boolean (False), path matches (True).
 ```

 This is intended for use in tracking the history and usage of enabled featured flags.